THE-BASILICA/THE-BASILICA/README.md

   <details>
         <summary>━ DNI  ᛝ 𐙚</summary>
       ︶ We hate Endo systems.
 We do NOT care what terms you made up for yourselves, DO NOT try to engage in a conversation with us.
+If you are FRIENDS with an endo, iwec because we can be judgemental.

 ︶ White supremacists, "*Charlie Kirk didn't deserve to die like that*", TERFs, Ableists, Transphobes, Religious people, religion discourse.